 - Income Related Employment and Support Allowance

-- Child Tax Credit - provided you are not also entitled to Working Tax Credit and have an annual gross income as assessed by Her Majesty's Revenue and Customs of no more than £16,190
+- Child Tax Credit - as long as you're not also entitled to Working Tax Credit, and you have an annual gross income of no more than £16,190

-If you're currently getting Working Tax Credit, or if you have a partner who is getting Working Tax Credit, regardless of your income, you won't qualify for free school meals.
+If you're currently getting Working Tax Credit, or your partner is getting Working Tax Credit, regardless of your income, you will not qualify for free school meals.

 Post-16 students can get free school meals if they attend a sixth form based in Middlesbrough.
 If your child attends a further education college, they should apply for free meals by contacting the college directly.

-- In addition, any child who becomes eligible for free school meals after 1 April 2018 will be protected against losing free school meals during the Universal Credit rollout period.
+Any child who becomes eligible for free school meals after 1 April 2018 will also be protected against losing free school meals during the Universal Credit roll out period.

-- Once Universal Credit is fully rolled out, any existing claimants who no longer meet the eligibility criteria (above) at that point will continue to receive free school meals until the end of their current phase of education (i.e. primary or secondary)
+Once Universal Credit is fully in place, anyone who no longer meets the eligibility criteria will still get free school meals until the end of their current phase of education (primary or secondary school).

-- Transitional protection applies to all children whether eligible through legacy benefits or Universal Credit
+Transitional protection applies to all children, whether they're eligible through legacy benefits or Universal Credit.

 How to claim free school meals

 - downloading and completing the free school meals application form, and sending it to Free School Meals, PO Box 2, Middlesbrough, TS1 2YL

 - visiting your child's school and completing an application form, which the school will then fax to the free school meals office

 - visiting the free school meals office, which is located in the Customer Centre at Middlesbrough House